Pannalal Ghosh: Early life

 He was married to Parul Ghosh (née Biswas) in 1924 when she was only nine and he was thirteen years old.
 She was the younger sister of Ghosh's friend Anil Biswas who went on to become a celebrated music composer.
 Parul was a talented singer herself and later became a well-known playback singer.
 In 1928, Ghosh became a part of the Indian Independence Movement.
 He joined a gymnasium and learnt martial arts, boxing and stick fighting.
 As he became more involved in the independence movement, the government started keeping a close watch.
 Consequently, he shifted to Calcutta at the age of seventeen in search of a livelihood.
 At the age of eighteen, he started focusing his attention on the flute.
 Ghosh realised that a bigger flute's pitch and sonority would be more appropriate for both classical and light music.
 Ghosh experimented with various materials including metal and different types of wood, and decided on using bamboo.
 He finally settled on a flute which was thirty two inches long.

+At Kolkata during the early 1930s, Pannalal received musical training for two years from his first Guru, the noted harmonium player and a renowned master in classical music, Ustad Khushi Mohammed Khan, under the traditional Ganda Bandhan form of tutelage.
+After the sad demise of Khushi Mohammed Khan, Pannalal studied under Pt.
+Girija Shankar Chakraborty, an eminent musician and musicologist.
+The strongest influence on his music came from the systematic lessons under the legendary Ustad Allaudin Khan Sahib, from 1947.